Rights and Responsibilities of Unmarried Parents

 - It is a form signed by both parents, notarized and filed with the MN Department of Health, Office of Vital Records.

-- It legally establishes paternity when the father is not married to the mother.
+- It legally shows paternity when the father is not married to the mother.
 If the mother is married, see the section “What if the mother was married when she was pregnant or when the child was born?”

 - It is an informal process that does not involve going to court.